 chocolate subscription services to explore

 In a previous post I wrote about some of the chocolate curators I’ve visited who have great chocolate shops featuring some of the best chocolate makers of the world.
 In this week’s post, I’d like to introduce you to the idea of belonging to a chocolate subscription service.
 These are ideal for chocolate lovers who want to expand their chocolate knowledge and experiences within the comfort of their own homes.
-We can’t travel right right now in search of great chocolate, but there are services that will deliver an assortment of great chocolate right to your door.
+Some folks still feel a hesitation to travel abroad right right now in search of great chocolate, but there are services that will deliver an assortment of great chocolate right to your door.
 Here are a few chocolate subscription services or “chocolate clubs” that I found of interest.

 The first one I experienced is Cococlectic based in San Francisco, California–the hotbed of great American chocolate.
 Cococlectic is the brainchild of Doreen Leong, who hales from Malaysia and moved in San Francisco in 2006.
 She quickly learned how great pure and simple dark chocolate can be, and in 2014, launched Cococlectic with the goal of “Melting the gap between chocolate makers and aficionados.”
 With a Cococlectic membership, chocolate lovers get a monthly shipment of four chocolate bars from the maker of the month.
 There are several different pricing options for membership.